Interested in becoming a Ransom Note?

 What about grad students?

 Grad students are welcome and encouraged to audition!
 We aren't only for undergrads.
-In fact we've had many members that have been grad students!
+We've had many members that have been grad students!

 I've never sung a cappella before...Do I have a chance?